 “I started fencing in Grade 5 because my mom wanted me to try it.
 I did it for two years and I hated it and wanted to quit.
 But after the third year, I started to like competing and I started winning,” Gao recalls.

 “Fencing is a logical sport.
 I like being good at it and winning at competitions.”

 Her road to fencing success began at the Toronto Fencing Club in 2009 under the tutelage of her coach Peter Ho, a former fencing champion in his own right.

 “Peter was like a fencing dad to me.
 He did a great job coaching and is a good role model.
 He paid attention to his students and his positive feedback got us motivated to be disciplined to work hard and become passionate about the sport,” Gao said.

 “I think what started it for me was talking to Peter about how to approach fencing and the mentality of it.
 He inspired me to train more.
 Even when no one else would show up for group practice, Peter was there at the club and that exemplified his dedication to his students.
 Even though he has a successful job as a physiotherapist he cancels everything to take students to competitions,” Gao said.

+Gao says the Toronto Fencing Club is a good community.
 “You feel like you belong.
 It gave my life a lot of structure and it helped me to exercise.
 Even when I was having a bad day, I would train and afterwards I would feel better.
-Traveling to different places for competitions was cool because I’d get to learn about different cultures and try different foods,” Gao said.
+Traveling to different places for competitions was cool because I’d get to learn about different cultures and try different foods.”

 “It’s been a privilege to teach Cindy.
-She obviously is one of my best students,” said Ho, who is a veteran physiotherapist.
-“Her attitude, skill level, dedication and hard work are what makes her a winner.”
+She obviously is one of my best students,” says Ho.
+“Her attitude, skill level, dedication and hard work are what make her a winner.”

 Gao encourages students to find their own unique path.

 “People always try to copy other people, but you need to be true to yourself and do what you want and take that to a higher level.
-You may want to quit, but you have to keep going – don’t give up,” Gao advises.
+You may want to quit, but you have to keep going – don’t give up.”